HdrHistogram/HistogramLogAnalyzer/README.md

 The tool allows to view SLA (service level agreement) data in the percentile chart.
 Use “Master SLA” button in toolbar to open new tab and configure SLA values (arbitrary number of percentile/latency pairs).
 Use “Show SLA” button in toolbar to display SLA in the percentile chart.

+The tool also allows to plot multiple percentiles and multiple moving window widths on the timeline chart.
+Use “Master MWP” button in toolbar to open new tab and configure MWP (multiple window percentile) values (percentile/“interval count” pairs).

 Customize charts
 ----------------------------------------------